 The Cloudflare Web Application Firewall (Cloudflare WAF) checks incoming web requests and filters undesired traffic based on sets of rules called rulesets.
-The matching engine that powers the WAF rules supports the wirefilter syntax using the .
+The matching engine that powers the WAF rules supports the wirefilter syntax using the Rules language.

 Rules and rulesets

-- : Defines a filter and an action to perform on the incoming requests that match the filter.
+- Rule: Defines a filter and an action to perform on the incoming requests that match the filter.

-- : An ordered set of rules that you can apply to traffic at the edge.
+- Ruleset: An ordered set of rules that you can apply to traffic on the Cloudflare global network.

 WAF Managed Rules